neilpradhan/datapipeline_ecommerce/README.md

 Username: admin\
 Password: admin

 Trigger the DAG:

-In the Airflow UI, find the ecommerce_pipeline DAG.
-Click on the DAG and press the "Trigger DAG" button to start the pipeline.
+In the Airflow UI, On the extreme right, you will find the option "actions" Click on the right arrow and press the "Trigger DAG" button to start the pipeline.
+After that, you can watch the pipeline running by clicking on the e-commerce pipeline

-a new folder "processed_data" will be created within your directory with 4 folders namely  good_data, bad_data, combined_data, and reports for the results
+After it shows completed with dark green color, a new folder "processed_data" will be created within your directory with 4 folders namely  good_data, bad_data, combined_data, and reports for the results